 of their previous education.
 Placement is based on all available

-data: results from tests given at the beginning of the freshman
+data: results from tests given at the beginning of the first

 year, scores of College Board achievement tests and other standardized

 tests taken before entrance, number of years of high school preparation

 (consideration is given to the time at which high school courses

 were taken), level of achievement in high school courses, and